keramics/keramics/docs/formats/src/ntfs.md

 | 7 | 1 | 0x00 | Unknown (Padding)

 TODO: determine the meaning of indexed flag bits, other than the LSB
-TODO: determine the meaning of compression flag in the context of resident $INDEX_ROOT

 #### Non-resident MFT attribute